EdoardoCocconi/Designing-Intelligent-Agents_MultiAgent-System/README.md

 ## Environment

-The problem consists of a 2D environment, in which an agent must transport waste and recycling from bins to stations.
-The goal of the agent is to transport as much waste and recycling as possible in a fixed period of time.
+The Multi-Agent Project builds on the Single Agent Project and uses the same 2D environment and task.
+However, in the second project, multiple cooperating agents must collect waste and recycling from litter bins.
+Waste must be taken to waste stations and recycling to recycling stations.
+The goal of the agents is to transport as much waste and recycling as possible in a fixed period of time.

 - the environment is an infinite 2D grid that contains randomly distributed recycling and waste bins, waste and recycling stations, and recharging points
 - bins periodically generate tasks to transport a specified amount of recycling or waste (max 100 litres)